CordulaRobinson/GEE/emilynason/DRC/BySquare/SquaresPerYear_README.md

    d) Within the "Pass" layer, use the IRON index to map possible infrastructure in gray.

 ## Breakdown of Files
-SquaresPerYear.ipynb
-- Squares created are .01x.01
+SquaresPerYear.ipynb: Squares created are .01x.01 \
-SquaresPerYear_0.005.ipynb
-- Squares created are .005x.005
+SquaresPerYear_0.005.ipynb: Squares created are .005x.005

 ## Illustrations